tesch1/complex_fmt_scn/README.rst

 As previously mentioned, mathematics notation typically uses *i* as the complex unit vector, however it is very common in electrical engineering to use *j* instead.
 Mathematica uses the unicode character ? for the imaginary unit.
-Julia even uses the dual-character symbol `im`, and it it easy to imagine a need to explicitly specify the usually-omitted implied real unit-vector, which would result in a format like `3re + 4im`.
-Supporting these use cases would be nice, but not at significant implementation difficulty.
+Another common written form of complex numbers puts the imaginary unit in front of the imaginary part rather than after it.
+Julia uses the dual-character symbol `im`, and it it easy to imagine wanting to explicitly specify the usually-omitted implied real unit-vector, result in a format like `3re + 4im`.
+Supporting these use cases would be nice, but not with significant implementation difficulty.

 ## Omission of a part